PMOS logic: Description

 While PMOS logic is easy to design and manufacture (a MOSFET can be made to operate as a resistor, so the whole circuit can be made with PMOS FETs), it has several shortcomings as well.
 The worst problem is that there is a direct current (DC) through a PMOS logic gate when the so-called "pull-up network" (PUN) is active, that is, whenever the output is high, which leads to static power dissipation even when the circuit sits idle.

 Also, PMOS circuits are slow to transition from high to low.
 When transitioning from low to high, the transistors provide low resistance, and the capacitive charge at the output accumulates very quickly (similar to charging a capacitor through a very low resistance).
 But the resistance between the output and the negative supply rail is much greater, so the high-to-low transition takes longer (similar to discharge of a capacitor through a high resistance).
 Using a resistor of lower value will speed up the process but also increases static power dissipation.

 Additionally, the asymmetric input logic levels make PMOS circuits susceptible to noise.

-Most PMOS integrated circuits require a power supply of 17-24 volt DC.
+Most PMOS integrated circuits require a power supply of 17-24 volts DC.
 The Intel 4004 PMOS microprocessor, however, uses PMOS logic with polysilicon rather than metal gates allowing a smaller voltage differential.
 For compatibility with TTL signals, the 4004 uses positive supply voltage V_{SS}=+5V and negative supply voltage V_{DD} = -10V.